chg60/phammseqs/README.md

 For folks with large bacterial pan-genomes to analyze, you may find that the BLAST-based method used by [Roary](https://github.com/sanger-pathogens/Roary) is too slow for your needs.
-In this case, phamerate may be able to help, by raising the `--identity` threshold to 0.95 (same as the 95% identity threshold used by Roary) and supplying the `--no-hmm` argument, as you won't be searching for remote homologs:
+In this case, phamerate may be able to help, by raising the `--identity` threshold to 0.95 (same as the 95% identity threshold used by Roary) and supplying the `--no-hmm` argument (not searching for remote homologs) and the `-p` argument to generate Roary-like outputs:

-    phamerate my_genes.faa -o ~/Desktop/phamerate_results -a -v --identity 0.95 --no-hmm
+    phamerate my_genes.faa -o ~/Desktop/phamerate_results -a -v --identity 0.95 --no-hmm -p

 Which will print something like: